0xDBFB7/covidinator/documents/notes/Microwave.md

+Simulating the stock active antenna from NASA.
+Capacitor has been shorted for testing.

 Trying to measure impulse response.
 Using an 0.01e-9 second pulse, exciting in Ez, monitoring gate in Ez, all I get is this:

 ![](/home/arthurdent/Projects/covidinator/media/run_strange.png)